bsamek/evergreen-wiki/Developer-Workstations.md

     evergreen host configure --project=evergreen --distro=ubuntu1804-workstation

-This will run the clone (if configured) and setup command's in the workstation distro's mounted volume directory `~/user_home/evergreen`.
+This will run the clone (if configured) and setup commands in the workstation distro's mounted volume directory `~/user_home/evergreen`.
 Directories will be created prior to execution.

 Commands that specify a directory will run as a sub-directory of the project directory.
-This allows a user to have multiple projects checked out in their persistant workspace.
+This allows a user to have multiple projects checked out in their persistent workspace.
 While this doesn't allow interaction between the setups of potentially similar projects, it greatly reduces the internal complexity of running setup.